Infoland/iProva-REST-API-examples/README.md

 # Overview
 This document describes the resources that make up the Zenya API v5.
 This document is structured in a way that the most important information is presented first.

+## Base url

+All API access is possible over the same protocols as the product.
+So if your url looks like `https://zenya.yourcompany.nl`, your api url would look like this `https://zenya.yourcompany.nl/api`;

 ## Versioning
-We encourage to explicitly request a version via any of the following ways:
+We encourage to explicitly define the api version via any of the following ways:
 - Via a header: `X-Api-Version: 5`.
 - Via the query string: `api/card_files/cards/1?api-version=5`.
 - Via the accept header: `Accept: application/vnd.iprova.api+json+api-version=5`.